toml v0.6

 invalid type: string "a", expected isize\nin `foo.bar`

-to toml_edit
+to toml_edit's

 TOML parse error at line 2, column 7